aquasecurity/trivy/docs/docs/supply-chain/vex.md

 - `pkg:maven/com.google.guava/guava@24.1.1?classifier=sources`
     - `classifier` must have the same value.

-Here is a proposed addition to the Trivy VEX documentation, focusing on how VEX is applied to dependency graphs:

 ### Applying VEX to Dependency Trees

 Trivy internally generates a dependency tree and applies VEX statements to this graph.